Ham Workbench

 Loud Speaker(s)

-Displays - Seven Segment and Sixteen Segment
+Displays - Seven Segment and Sixteen Segment and LED Types

 Micro-controllers / Microcomputers

 Go online and search to get some tips about "Buying Electronic Components ", search for other ideas on electronic components on the internet.
 Try scavenging various components from used equipment (cheapest method and not just radios) and by going to a hamfest looking for components (inexpensive) and searching surplus component suppliers (bargains).
 If you purchase from electronic parts suppliers (most expensive) you can fill voids.
 Add slowly as your needs develop and "keep it organized" if not you will not easily find what you need.
 Old televisions, computers w/monitors, microwaves ovens, old Hi-Fis and radios are a few items that you can tear apart for components.
-My home has a ham shack, work bench, & general activities desk, general type work desk all with computers on an intranet system.
+My home has a ham shack, work bench, & general activities desk, general type work desk all of these with computers on a linked intranet system.
 Learn to use that computer to organize your parts collection.
 Use your computer to keep lists of materials on hand for any project (make a 'project card).
 I use "AZZ Cardfile" as a 'database' of my parts collection (do a web search).
-You can search the database (card contents) to find physical and electrical information on the item, I include what shelf I put it on last.
+You can search the database (card contents) to find physical and electrical information on the item, I include what shelf I put it on last (I label my shelves.).
 For each part where I collected the part, links to internet data on the part, datasheet copy, schematic and pin out information, 'other thoughts' I may want in the future, etc. can all be stored on an azz card for the part.
 I keep an eye on the old equipment cabinets/boxes.
-I cannot estimate how many times I have used an "old piece gear" cabinet, repainted and holes filled, new drilled, etc. to house a new project.
+I cannot estimate how many times I have used an "old piece gear" cabinet, repainted and filled in holes, new drilled, etc. to house a new project.
 Special attention to 'water proof cases' is a way to save a lot of money.

 Small micro-controllers/microcomputers fit well into these project areas.
 This will lead to a need to understanding some various software languages and Integrated Development Environments [IDE] as you implement the designs.
 Only "you" limit what you may accomplish!
 This knowledge may even lead a younger person to consider a technical career along these lines.
 People with these skills are always in demand on the commercial fronts.
 Learn to take advantage of all your new knowledge.
 Ham Radio and computer technology feed off each other for quick technical understanding and knowledge growth.